neil@mcp_terminal:~$

 Home | Blog | Projects | About

 While working on my raspberry pi powered radial clock, I found that its cpu was thermal throttling almost constantly.
-This was an unsurprising display of its age, as it is a 3B+.
-I still wanted to get as much out of it as possible, so I went about seeing if I could get a passive cooler installed.
-Of course, buying one from China was too easy, so I turned to a different source: pennies.
+This was an unsurprising considering its age (it’s a 3B+), so I went about seeing where I could get a passive cooler.
+Buying one seemed too easy, so I decided to use something else: pennies.